-On the flip side, when your cabinets are a darker shade like these wood ones, you can get away with the brightest shade you can find.
-The popping orange of this kitchen makes the whole space feel bright and modern, a place to make you smile first thing in the morning.
+When your cabinets are a darker shade, contrast with brighter hues of orange.
+The popping orange of this kitchen makes the space feel bright and modern, a place to make you smile first thing in the morning.

 64. Mid-Century Modern Kitchen

 Orange is the reigning color of midcentury modern decor.
 But instead of covering the walls with it, Kropat Interior Design opted for orange countertops.

 65. Using a Reddish Orange Shade in the Kitchen

 Orange doesn’t have to feel midcentury modern.
 It can be just plain ol’ modern, like in this sleek kitchen.
 The reddish-orange paired with wood cabinets feels welcoming.